Creating a Document

 To load a previously saved Kodexa Document:Detached Documents

 Sometimes you may want to make changes to a document without affecting the original file.
-For this, you can load the document in detached mode:Anatomy of a Kodexa Document
+In Python, you can load the document in detached mode:Anatomy of a Kodexa Document

 Document Structure